demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-scan-engine-event-list

 ***
-List the engine events from a Scan.
+List the engine events from a scan.
 These logs typically capture specific events that occur during the scanning process.

 #### Base Command